taataa/tapspace/docs/api/v2/index.md

   - a [Viewport](#tapspacecomponentsviewport).
 Resize events will be observed form this component.
 - options, object with properties:
   - *relativeAnchor*
     - optional { rx, ry }.
 The relative point on the viewport to keep fixed during the resize.
+Default is { rx: 0.5, ry: 0.5 } meaning the viewport center.

 <p style="margin-bottom: 0">Emits via viewport:</p>